foundata/guidelines/containerfile-style-guide.md

 - Publish credentials, private source references or internal hostnames in public labels or attestations.

 When an upstream image is mirrored, the mirroring process MUST record the upstream repository and digest, preserve multi-platform index membership where required, scan the mirrored content, apply foundata trust policy, and refresh it through reviewable automation.
-A convenient third-party mirror or an image with a similar name is not evidence that it is equivalent to the authoritative artifact.

 Tags communicate a release channel or human-readable version; digests identify content.
 Publish an immutable version tag such as `:1.8.2` when the project has versions.
 Moving convenience tags such as `:1`, `:stable` or `:latest` MAY exist, but deployment and verification policy MUST resolve them to and operate on a digest.